tdwyer/pretty-good-wallet/README.md

     - OpenSSH provides encrypted access to Git server
   - **Storage**
     - GnuPG can encrypt data with strong ciphers
-      - Supported Symmetrical Ciphers Include: TWOFISH, CAMELLIA256, BLOWFISH, AES256
+      - Supported Symmetrical Ciphers Include: TWOFISH, CAMELLIA256, BLOWFISH
   - **Processing**
     - GnuPG is given the path and name of file to encrypt not the contents
     - Pinentry stdout is piped directly to GnuPG stdin